section-engineering-education/engineering-education/Implementing_Video_Conferencing_with_ReactJS,_Node.md

     }
     render();

 #### Step 4.
-Setting up the routes and other pages for the client UI
+Setting up the routes and other pages for the client UI:
 The application is divided into five (5) pages namely

 - Home Page